JustinPeguero/Network-File-Shares-And-Permissions/README.md

 </p>
 <p>
-From your domain controller click on the Windows Explorer icon on your taskbar-->This PC-->Click on your C:\ drive to open its contents.
+From Your Domain Controller, Click On The Windows Explorer Icon On Your Taskbar-->This PC-->Click on your C:\ drive To Open It's Contents.
 </p>
 <br />